Hacks, Myths & FAQs

 How to blanch foods:

-• Store in an airtight container in the fridge for up to 3 days
+6. Store in an airtight container in the fridge for up to 3 days.

 Try it out in this Healthy Asparagus and Potato Salad Recipe

-4. Sealing and Browning
+4. Browning

-How to seal meat:
+How to brown meat:

-• Add into your chosen recipe.
+4. Add into your recipe.

 Try it in this NMNT slow cooked beef stroganoff

-5. Sauces from Scratch
+5. Sauces from scratch

 Try it in this Healthy Red Lentil Minestrone Soup